 Select Open Setting File from the File menu.
 Select a file that is not a setting file and not a test file.
+Verify the following:

 - A message box is displayed that explains the error. - The currently active test has not changed from before the open command.